 15.5.4.5 String.prototype.charCodeAt (pos)

-Returns a Number (a nonnegative integer less than 216) representing the code unit value of the character at position pos in the String resulting from converting this object to a String.
-If there is no character at that position, the result is NaN.
+NOTE Returns a Number (a nonnegative integer less than 216) that is the code unit value of the string element at position pos in the String resulting from converting this object to a String.
+If there is no element at that position, the result is NaN.